 }

-Common follow-up: "Will ASM go away?"
-Unlikely in the near term—too much code depends on it.
+ASM is unlikely to go away in the near term—too much code depends on it.
 But new tools will likely prefer the standard API, and ASM may eventually become a compatibility wrapper around Class-File API.
+For new projects, prefer the standard Class-File API.

 // Consider an application with millions of small objects